 Are you one of those fitness enthusiasts who’s always offering help and encouragement to others at the gym?
 Do you have an ever-growing collection of fitness trackers?
 Is fitness such a big part of your life?
-That you sometimes feel like you might as well make a living at it somehow?
+Feel as though you might as well make a living at it by obtaining a personal trainer certification?

 If that sounds like you, you’re not alone.
 And now may be the perfect time to embark on a fitness training career.
 Demand for fitness professionals is growing fast, according to the Bureau of Labor Statistics.
 And is expected to keep growing well into the future.